GoogleCloudPlatform/podcast/site/content/post/episode-151-java-and-jib-with-patrick-flynn-and-mike-eltsufin/index.md

   name = "fimage"
 +++

 [Mark](https://twitter.com/Neurotic) and [Melanie](https://twitter.com/nyghtowl) speak with [Patrick Flynn](https://twitter.com/patricknflynn) and Mike Eltsufin about their exciting new Java products for Google Cloud.
-Mike tells us all about the new Spring Cloud GCP, a helpful tool that integrates Google Cloud Platform APIs and the Spring Framework.
+Mike tells us all about the new Spring Cloud GCP, a helpful tool that integrates Google Cloud APIs and the Spring Framework.
 Patrick elaborates on his team's new tool, Jib, a Java container image builder, and how it helps Java developers.

 <!--more-->